-- Onboard business rules, reporting, and alerting ensure that your team is alerted instantly to any issue, allowing them to take action right from the home screen.
+- Centralized business rules, reporting, and alerting ensure that your team is instantly aware of any issue, allowing them to take action right from the home screen.

-- Hosted on the cloud, it ensures infinitely scalability and capability of processing thousands of transactions per hour.
+- Hosted on the cloud, PartnerLinQ ensures infinitely scalability and capability to process thousands of transactions per hour.
 There’s no hardcoding and nothing else to buy – it’s all there.

-PartnerLinQ will digitally connect you and your partners to bring seamless communication, unparalleled agility, and superior operational intelligence to your fingertips.
-It will empower you to take complete control of your connected supply chain network and overcome the disruptions of today and those no one saw coming.
-If seamless and comprehensive integration is what you expect from your EDI platform, talk with our experts.
+PartnerLinQ digitally connects you and your partners to bring seamless communication, unparalleled agility, and superior operational intelligence to your fingertips.
+It will empower you to take complete control of your supply chain network and overcome the disruptions of today and those no one saw coming.
+If a unified supply chain solution is what you expect from your EDI platform, talk with our experts.